Avaya (NYSE:AVYA) Releases FY 2021 Earnings Guidance

 Avaya (NYSE:AVYA) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of 3.020-3.200 for the period, compared to the Thomson Reuters consensus estimate of $3.320.
 The company issued revenue guidance of $2.92 billion-$2.96 billion, compared to the consensus revenue estimate of $2.94 billion.Avaya also updated its Q3 2021 guidance to 0.660-0.730 EPS.

-AVYA has been the subject of a number of analyst reports.
-Northland Securities downgraded Avaya from an outperform rating to a market perform rating and boosted their price target for the company from $20.00 to $30.00 in a report on Wednesday, February 10th.
-TheStreet downgraded Avaya from a c rating to a d+ rating in a report on Tuesday, February 9th.
-Barclays boosted their price target on Avaya from $27.00 to $35.00 and gave the company an overweight rating in a report on Wednesday, February 10th.
-Cowen boosted their price target on Avaya from $26.00 to $40.00 and gave the company an outperform rating in a report on Wednesday, February 10th.
-Finally, Zacks Investment Research downgraded Avaya from a hold rating to a strong sell rating in a report on Friday, May 7th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the stock.
-Avaya has an average rating of Buy and a consensus price target of $28.27.
+Several analysts recently issued reports on the company.
+Cowen raised their target price on Avaya from $26.00 to $40.00 and gave the stock an outperform rating in a research note on Wednesday, February 10th.
+Northland Securities cut Avaya from an outperform rating to a market perform rating and raised their target price for the stock from $20.00 to $30.00 in a research note on Wednesday, February 10th.
+Zacks Investment Research cut Avaya from a hold rating to a strong sell rating in a research report on Friday, May 7th.
+Barclays lifted their price objective on Avaya from $27.00 to $35.00 and gave the company an overweight rating in a research report on Wednesday, February 10th.
+Finally, JPMorgan Chase & Co. lifted their price objective on Avaya from $23.00 to $27.00 and gave the company an overweight rating in a research report on Friday, February 5th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have assigned a buy rating to the company.
+Avaya has a consensus rating of Buy and an average target price of $28.27.

 Avaya Company Profile